marcusgoll/cfipros-web/CONTRIBUTING.md

 1.  **Create a Feature/Bugfix Branch:** Branch off `develop` (or `main` for hotfixes) as described in the Git Branching Strategy.
 2.  **Implement Changes:** Make your code changes, adhering to our [Coding Standards](docs/coding-standards.md).
 3.  **Write Tests:** Add appropriate unit, integration, or E2E tests for your changes.
 Ensure all tests pass.
+4.  **Verify DoD Compliance:** Ensure your changes meet all applicable criteria in the [Definition of Done](docs/definition-of-done.md).
-4.  **Commit Changes:** Follow the Commit Message Conventions.
+5.  **Commit Changes:** Follow the Commit Message Conventions.
-5.  **Push Your Branch:** Push your feature/bugfix branch to the remote repository.
+6.  **Push Your Branch:** Push your feature/bugfix branch to the remote repository.
-6.  **Create a Pull Request:**
+7.  **Create a Pull Request:**
     -   Open a PR from your branch to the `develop` branch (or `main` for hotfixes).
     -   Use the PR template provided (`.github/PULL_REQUEST_TEMPLATE.md`).
 Fill it out completely.
+    -   Complete the DoD checklist in the PR template, indicating which criteria have been met.
+    -   If any DoD exceptions are needed, document them in the "Request for Exception" section.
     -   Clearly describe the changes made and the problem solved.
     -   Link any relevant issues (e.g., `Closes #issue-number`).
-7.  **Code Review:** At least one other team member (or designated reviewer) will review your PR.
+8.  **Code Review:** At least one other team member (or designated reviewer) will review your PR.
+    -   Reviewers will verify compliance with the DoD criteria.
     -   Address any feedback or comments promptly.
     -   Push further commits to your branch to address feedback; the PR will update automatically.
+9.  **Automated Checks:** Ensure all automated checks (tests, linting, type checking) are passing.
-8.  **Merge PR:** Once the PR is approved and all checks pass, it will be merged by a maintainer.
+10. **Merge PR:** Once the PR is approved, DoD criteria are satisfied, and all checks pass, it will be merged by a maintainer.
     -   Prefer squash and merge or rebase and merge to keep the `develop` history clean, though this can be decided on a per-PR basis.

 **PR Expectations:**